Peter Leko: Career after Brissago

-Outside of the Grand Prix cycle, Leko helped the SHSM team secure third place at the European Chess Club Cup held in Eliat, Israel in October 2012, with a score of 3/6.
+Outside of the Grand Prix cycle, Leko helped the SHSM team secure third place at the European Chess Club Cup held in Eilat, Israel in October 2012, with a score of 3/6.
 Leko also took part in the World Mind Games finishing seventh with 3½/7 in the Rapid section and 6½/15 in the Blitz.
 He placed a strong fifth place at the Tata Steel Chess (formerly Corus) event in January 2013 with 7½/13.
 In April, he scored 3/6 for Ugra in the Russian Team Championships and in July, shared third with 4½/9 at Dortmund with Naiditsch.
 Leko tied for third with 5/9 at the Sherbank Rapid held in Kyiv in June.
 In August 2013, Leko was knocked out of the FIDE World Cup 2013 in the second round ½-1½ by Julio Granda, followed by scoring 4½/7 for sixth-placed Ugra at the European Club Cup held in Rhodes in October.

 Leko finished the year at the World Mind Games with tied first in the Rapid section (losing out on head-to-head tiebreak) but tired with a 16th placed 11/30 in the Blitz section.
 In April 2014, Leko played in the Russian Team Championships for Malachite scoring 5/7, in July tied for second with 4/7 at Dortmund with Georg Meier and contributed to a team silver medal at the 41st Chess Olympiad with 5/10.

 In August 2015, he played a 6-game match with Chinese Grandmaster Li Chao in the city of Szeged in Hungary.
 He lost the match +0-2=4.

 Since November 2017, he has been coaching the German prodigy Vincent Keymer.

 Team chess results

-Leko first represented Hungary aged 15 years and two months at the 31st Chess Olympiad, going on to make seven more appearances at the Chess Olympiad, winning two team silvers and an individual gold, as follows:
+Leko first represented Hungary aged 15 years and two months at the 31st Chess Olympiad, going on to make nine more appearances at the Chess Olympiad, winning two team silvers and an individual gold, as follows: